leniy/AutoDeploy/syslog/README.md

 ## Usage

-Clone or download the zip files and upload to the server
+Clone or download the zip files, unzip them to a folder, and upload to your server.

-then run these commands by root:
+Then run these commands by root:

     cd sources
     chmod +x install